Cadence Design Systems (CDNS) Suffers a Larger Drop Than the General Market: Key Insights

-Cadence Design Systems (CDNS) ended the recent trading session at $306.36, demonstrating a -1.85% swing from the preceding day's closing price.
-The stock's change was less than the S&P 500's daily loss of 0.72%.
-Meanwhile, the Dow experienced a drop of 1%, and the technology-dominated Nasdaq saw a decrease of 0.95%.

-Heading into today, shares of the maker of hardware and software products for validating chip designs had lost 1.63% over the past month, lagging the Computer and Technology sector's gain of 2.34% and the S&P 500's gain of 2.16% in that time.
+The the stock of maker of hardware and software products for validating chip designs has fallen by 0.66% in the past month, lagging the Computer and Technology sector's gain of 2.32% and the S&P 500's gain of 1.61%.

-The investment community will be paying close attention to the earnings performance of Cadence Design Systems in its upcoming release.
+The investment community will be closely monitoring the performance of Cadence Design Systems in its forthcoming earnings report.
 In that report, analysts expect Cadence Design Systems to post earnings of $1.13 per share.
 This would mark a year-over-year decline of 12.4%.
 Simultaneously, our latest consensus estimate expects the revenue to be $1.02 billion, showing a 0.53% drop compared to the year-ago quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $5.93 per share and revenue of $4.59 billion, which would represent changes of +15.15% and +12.24%, respectively, from the prior year.
+CDNS's full-year Zacks Consensus Estimates are calling for earnings of $5.93 per share and revenue of $4.59 billion.
+These results would represent year-over-year changes of +15.15% and +12.24%, respectively.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Cadence Design Systems.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Investors should also take note of any recent adjustments to analyst estimates for Cadence Design Systems.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
 Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
 Right now, Cadence Design Systems possesses a Zacks Rank of #3 (Hold).

-In terms of valuation, Cadence Design Systems is currently trading at a Forward P/E ratio of 52.6.
-For comparison, its industry has an average Forward P/E of 30.88, which means Cadence Design Systems is trading at a premium to the group.
+Valuation is also important, so investors should note that Cadence Design Systems has a Forward P/E ratio of 52.34 right now.
+For comparison, its industry has an average Forward P/E of 30.76, which means Cadence Design Systems is trading at a premium to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report